SashaBernans/Pyropoule/README.md

 - **Missing Upgrade Icons**: The upgrade panel is missing icons this results in unexpected behaviours.
 Some icons have not been designed yet.

 - **NullReferenceException in Lightning Chain**: A null exception occurs when the lightning chain is unable to find a water block to chain to.
-This needs further investigation.
+This happens because the next water block isnt spawned in yet.